-STEP IN THE PROCESS DATE DUE POINTS AVAILABLE Addiction Studies Paper Week Thirteen 150 points TOTAL OF 150 POINTS
+STEP IN THE PROCESS DATE DUE POINTS AVAILABLE Group Facilitation Plan Week Thirteen 50 points Group Facilitation Week Fifteen 150 points Group Facilitation Feedback Week Sixteen 50 points TOTAL OF 220 POINTS

-6. EXTRA CREDIT (OPTIONAL): There is one opportunity for extra credit points.
+6. EXTRA CREDIT (OPTIONAL): Over the course of the semester there may be opportunities for extra credit.